Logical Fallacy

 Redressing the Fallacy

-If your interlocutor says something like “B always occurs when A occurs, so A must cause B,” ask them how they know that B doesn’t cause A. Again, just because two things are correlated, it does not mean there is a causal relationship between them.
+If your interlocutor says something like “B always occurs when A occurs, so A must cause B,” ask them how they know that B doesn’t cause A. Just because two things are correlated, it does not mean there is a causal relationship between them.
 It often helps to come up with an absurd example that clearly shows the disconnect between correlation and causation.
-The Spurious Correlations project by Tyler Vigen has many absurd examples of correlations.
+The Spurious Correlations project by Tyler Vigen has many absurd examples.